devansharyan123/TODO/README.md

 # TODO
-TODO - LIST using redux
+TODO - LIST where i have used state management as Redux